-In our family, the hustle and bustle of the holiday season has begun early as Adam and I each struggle to prepare for Advent in new ways without the benefit of much advance preparation.
+November 19, 2015—In our family, the hustle and bustle of the holiday season has begun early as Adam and I reach out for Advent resources without the benefit of much advance preparation.
 The church I’m serving just called a new Senior Pastor, so the church staff is running headlong into Advent trying to both keep ongoing ministries afloat, learn how to work with one another, and also create meaningful worship and formation opportunities for Advent, in the course of three weeks—as if the first Christmas season in my first call were not crazy-making enough!

 Meanwhile, Adam is finding his way as a “tent-making” pastor and artist—balancing multiple part-time jobs while also creating a new Advent resource for churches and families.
 (The illustration above is from his Illustrated Children’s Moments Advent series!)
 And, of course, we’re still adjusting to what our lives look like in this season.
 Plus, you know, a three-year-old.